-ALCOHOL PROBLEMS GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV Alcohol Related Seizure(s) Following a solitary alcohol-related seizure, a licence will be revoked or refused for a minimum one year period from the date of the event.
-Where more than one seizure has occurred, consideration under the Epilepsy Regulations will be necessary.
+ALCOHOL PROBLEMS GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV Alcohol Related Seizure(s) Seizures associated with alcohol are not considered provoked for licensing purposes.
+Following a solitary alcohol-related seizure, a licence will be revoked or refused for a minimum six month period from the date of the event.
+Should however the seizure have occurred on a background of alcohol the standards for such conditions will need to be satisfied before a new application can be considered.
+Where more than one seizure has occurred, the Epilepsy Regulations will apply (See Appendix to Neuro Chapter for full details).
 Medical enquiry will be required before licence restoration to confirm appropriate period free from persistent alcohol misuse and/or dependency.
 Independent medical assessment with blood analysis and consultant reports will normally be necessary.
 Following a solitary alcohol-related seizure, a licence will be revoked or refused for a minimum five year period from the date of the event.
 Licence restoration thereafter requires: No underlying cerebral structural abnormality Off anti-epileptic medication for at least 5 years Maintained abstinence from alcohol if previously dependent Review by an addiction specialist & neurological opinion.
 Where more than one seizure has occurred or there is an underlying cerebral structural abnormality, the Vocational Epilepsy Regulations apply.
 (See Appendix to Neuro Chapter for full details) ALCOHOL RELATED DISORDERS: e.g: hepatic cirrhosis with neuro- psychiatric impairment, psychosis.
 Driving should cease .
 Licence to be refused/revoked until there is satisfactory recovery and is able to satisfy all other relevant medical standards.
 Licence to be refused/revoked.